Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Implementation Details

 \begin{enumerate} \item For DC~\cite{DC} and DSA~\cite{DSA}, on all datasets, we run the distillation for 1000 iterations with SGD optimizer and momentum 0.5.
 The number of inner loop and outer loop are (1, 1) for IPC=1, (10, 50) for IPC=10, (50, 10) for IPC=50.
 The learning rate of synthetic image and network are 0.1 and 0.01.
 The batch size for each class is 256 and when the sample ratio is low, we half the batch size until it is less than twice the largest class size.
 We use \texttt{color, crop, cutout, scale, rotate} DSA augmentation on all datasets and additional \texttt{flip} on the non-digit datasets.
 By default, \texttt{noise} initialization is used. \item For DM~\cite{DM}, we run the distillation for 10000 iterations on TinyImageNet and 20000 iterations for the others with SGD optimizer and momentum 0.5.
 The learning rate of synthetic image and network are 1.0 and 0.01.
 The batch size for each class is 256 and when the sample ratio is low, we half the batch size until it is less than twice the largest class size.
 The same Siamese augmentation strategy is used as in the DSA experiments.
 By default, \texttt{real} initialization is used (the initial images are drawn after dropping). \item For MTT~\cite{MTT}, we drop the same data samples for buffering and distillation.
-The expert trajectories are trained for 50 epochs for 100 repeats and we run the distillation for 5000 iterations.
-We appreciate and follow the \href{https://user-images.githubusercontent.com/18726777/184226412-7bd0d577-225b-487c-8c9c-23f6462ca7d0.png}{detailed hyper-parameters} provided by the authors. \texttt{Real} initialization is used and we do not use ZCA. \item For CAFE~\cite{CAFE}, as default, we run the distillation for 2000 iterations.
+The expert trajectories are trained for 50 epochs for 100 repeats and we run the distillation for 10000 iterations.
+We appreciate and follow the \href{https://user-images.githubusercontent.com/18726777/184226412-7bd0d577-225b-487c-8c9c-23f6462ca7d0.png}{detailed hyper-parameters} provided by the authors. \item For CAFE~\cite{CAFE}, as default, we run the distillation for 2000 iterations.
 The initial learning rate is 0.1 and decays by 0.5 at 1,200, 1,600, and 1,800 iterations.
 The weight of the inner layer matching loss is 0.01 and an additional loss weight of 0.1 is put on the matching loss of the third and fourth layers. \texttt{Noise} initialization is used. \item For LinBa~\cite{LinBa}, we run distillation for 5000 iterations with SGD optimizer with momentum 0.9.
 The inner steps of BPTT are 150 and the number of bases is 16.
 The learning rate of synthetic image and network is 0.1 and 0.01. \item For IDC~\cite{IDC}, we use the ``reproduce'' setting of the opened source code, which automatically sets up the tuned hyper-parameters.
-We use multi-formation factor 2. \end{enumerate}
+We use multi-formation factor 2. \item For KIP~\cite{KIP}, we test on the finite-width model (KIP-NN) and use label learning.
+We use longer training steps for converged results. \item For FRePo~\cite{FRePo}, we use the official PyTorch implementation and the default parameters, except the learning rate of 0.001 and we run the distillation for 500,000 steps. \item For HaBa~\cite{haba}, we follow the official instructions and adopt the parameters from MTT.
+And for the exclusive parameters for HaBa, we use the values given in the code. \item For RFAD~\cite{RFAD}, we test on the finite-width model (ConvNet) and load the training hyperparameters for finite training results in the paper.
+The choice of label learning follows the remarks in the paper. \item For IDM~\cite{IDM}, we thank the authors and we directly adopt the official running commands. \end{enumerate}